Corteil/PiMag_Tiny_The_Robot/README.md

 Chassis design has been updated to Version 1.1: wheelbase increased by 10mm.

+3d files of "Tiny" created by Richard Hayler aka @rdhayler on the twiter

    lineFollowing.py added

    Pseudo code for maze and speed challenges added